-Although a web-based class, this is a writing intensive course and to enhance student success students may be asked to attend an in-person writing workshop at the discretion of the instructor.
+This is a writing intensive course and to enhance student success students may be asked to attend an in-person writing workshop at the discretion of the instructor.
 Special consideration is unlikely but may be given, once again at the discretion of the instructor.
 Attendance will be noted, and grade will be part of student's participation grade.